 - Brush a layer of strawberry simple syrup all over the sponge cake.

-- Fill the centre of the cake with strawberries, with the tops cut off, standing upright (see pictures), until the whole cake is covered in strawberries.
+- Fill the center of the cake with strawberries, with the tops cut off, standing upright (see pictures), until the whole cake is covered in strawberries.

 - Pipe more creme mousseline on top of the strawberries to form a thick layer - it should cover the top of the strawberries so they can't be seen anymore.
 Use a palette knife to smooth it out nice and flat.